Winners and losers of the Iowa caucuses

 He’s out.

-There was no path forward for Ramaswamy after he trailed in fourth with about eight percent of the vote.
+There was no path forward for Ramaswamy after he trailed in fourth with about 8 percent of the vote.

 The outcome showed what polls had long indicated — for all the ardor of his online fan base, Ramaswamy had extremely limited appeal.
 Indeed, the share of voters viewing him unfavorably actually climbed during his campaign.